Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 Podia | Selling multiple product types (courses, downloads, memberships) | Flat monthly fee | No transaction fees, unlimited products | Limited customization |

-Kajabi | High-end course creators with marketing focus | Higher monthly fee | Complete business platform, advanced marketing | Expensive for beginners |
+Kajabi | High-end course creators with a marketing focus | Higher monthly fee | Complete business platform, advanced marketing | Expensive for beginners |

 Gumroad | Simple digital product sales | Free + transaction fees | Quick setup, good for testing | Limited marketing features |